ARMmbed/mbed-os-lava-docker-compose/HOW_TO_DEPLOY.md

-* IMPORTANT *
+# IMPORTANT

-Create a new certificate in apache2/cert, overwriting the existing one.
-The existing cert will work but for obvious reasons is not acceptable in production.
+Create a new certificate and key in apache2/cert, overwriting the existing ones.
+The existing cert can be used for testing but for obvious reasons is not acceptable in production or in an externally facing environment.

 ## How to deploy